hybridgroup/artoo-pebble/README.md

 # Artoo Adaptor For Pebble

 This repository contains the Artoo (http://artoo.io/) adaptor for the Pebble smart watch (http://getpebble.com/).
-It uses the pebblewatch gem (https://github.com/hybridgroup/pebblewatch) to perform all communication.
+It uses the Pebble 2.0 SDK, and requires the 2.0 iOS or Android app, and that the "Chomps" app (https://github.com/hybridgroup/chomps) has been installed on the Pebble watch.

 Artoo is a open source micro-framework for robotics using Ruby.